Suspected Dutch kidnap case opens old wounds in Austria | Malay Mail

 Elisabeth and her surviving children took on new identities and moved to an undisclosed location where they have lived quietly, with no details seeping out even in the Austrian tabloids.

-Josef, now 84, too has requested to change his name.
+Josef Fritzl, now 84, too has requested he be allowed to change his name.
 He remains in prison. — AFP